lopsae/gick/readme.md

 	source /path/to/gools/.galiases
 	export PATH="$PATH:/path/to/gools"

-In any git repository you have try
+In any git repository you may try:

 	# See the status
 	> gt